wepr/dwc/README.md

 !!!
 Clear cache if you used test version of daemon.

-To do this, press [Win+R] key, type %APPDATA%, and delete zzl folder if you have one.
+To do this, press [Win+R] key, type %APPDATA%, and delete sld folder if you have one.

 Run daemon.bat.